GuitarsAI/earTrainingJS/ear_trainer_app_plan.md

 1. **Interval data file split** — extract `INTERVALS` (and related constants) out of `chords.js` into a dedicated `js/data/intervals.js`, consistent with how `scales.js` was split out. `chords.js` should contain chord data only.

-2. **BUG-5** — Fix fragile two-chord VexFlow layout (defer until confirmed causing visible problems)
+2. **Mobile-3 testing** — verify Settings opens in all four modes; verify Chord Scales and Voice Leading render full-width on narrow screens; verify desktop layout unchanged.

-3. **Mobile-3 testing** — verify Settings opens in all four modes; verify Chord Scales and Voice Leading render full-width on narrow screens; verify desktop layout unchanged
+3. **`RESOLUTION_TARGETS` cleanup** — retained as live fallback for voice leading; remove once engine is confirmed stable.

 ---